Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Methodology

 We benchmark instruction-tuned open LLMs that fit on a single 8\,GB GPU (Llama~3.1~8B, Ministral~8B~2410, Qwen~2.5~7B, Gemma~2 9B).
 We use the \emph{definition-style} prompt (best in \citet{Yeste2026}), presenting one-line definitions for the 19 values from \citet{Schwartz2012overview}.
 The model returns \emph{only} a JSON array of applicable value names.

 We evaluate zero-shot and few-shot prompting with $k\in\{1,2,4,8,16,\allowbreak20\}$ in-context examples.
 Few-shot templates prepend $k$ exemplars in the same schema and include at least one null exemplar (empty array) when $k=20$.
 We use greedy decoding with \texttt{max\_new\_tokens}=200.
+The definition-style template was inherited from the controlled prompt comparison in \citet{Yeste2026}, where it was the strongest prompt family among the variants tested, so we do not repeat a full prompt-engineering sweep here.
+The reported LLM results should therefore be read as a comparison under a restricted prompt budget chosen for compute parity and reproducibility, not as an upper bound on achievable LLM performance.

-\paragraph{Post-processing and label mapping} LLM outputs are parsed as JSON arrays and mapped to a multi-hot vector $\hat{\mathbf{y}}^{(19)}(s)\in\{0,1\}^{19}$ by exact string matching.
+\paragraph{Post-processing and label mapping.} LLM outputs are parsed as JSON arrays and mapped to a multi-hot vector $\hat{\mathbf{y}}^{(19)}(s)\in\{0,1\}^{19}$ by exact string matching.
 Invalid generations (non-JSON or out-of-vocabulary labels) are treated as empty predictions.
 For HO evaluation, we derive $\hat{\mathbf{y}}^{(\mathrm{HO})}(s)$ from $\hat{\mathbf{y}}^{(19)}(s)$ using Eq.~\eqref{eq:ho_or} to keep model families comparable.